MotherTeresaHS/ICS3U-2019-Group19/docs/menu/start_scene.rst

             game.tick()

-Switch scenes with start and select
+That makes to switch scenes to selection and help scene with start and select button.